What Are The QROPS Brexit Implications?

 QROPS BREXIT…what does it all mean and imply?
 In a historic referendum that was held on June 23, the British voted for a Brexit from the European Union.
 The outcome of the referendum sparked rapturous celebrations among the Eurosceptics across the UK and caused shockwaves to ripple through the global economy.

 What comes next is for Britain to formally inform the EU of its decision to withdraw – the first time in history that the European Union’s Article 50 will be used.
-However, as QROPS Brexit proponents celebrate, there is a lot of uncertainty over the future of certain international agreements that Britain has with the world, including those relating to Qualifying Recognised Overseas Pension Schemes and related investments.
+However, as QROPS Brexit proponents celebrate, there is a lot of uncertainty over the future of certain international agreements that Britain has with the world, including those relating to Qualifying Recognised Overseas Pension Schemes1 and related investments.

 The legislation that set up QROPS was first introduced in 2006, allowing overseas pension schemes to accept ‘relevant transfers’ from UK based pension funds without incurring unauthorized payment charges.
-The scheme was devised as a way of freeing up HMRC from having to take care of the large amounts of paperwork necessary when dealing with individual applications.
+The scheme was devised as a way of freeing up HMRC2 from having to take care of the large amounts of paperwork necessary when dealing with individual applications.